 As part of the SPARC [2006] report, a long-term stratospheric aerosol data set was developed that spanned the period from 1979 to 2002.
-In recent years, a new aerosol data record of size distributions has been developed for use in the SPARC Chemistry-Climate Model Initiative (CCMI).
-This "SAGE-4\u03b1" data set has been extended to cover the period from 1960 to 2011: a description of a preliminary version of this data set for the SAGE II period (1984-2005) is available in Arfeuille et al. [2013].
+In recent years, a new aerosol data record of size distributions has been developed for use in the SPARC Chemistry Climate Model Initiative (CCMI).
+This 'SAGE-4 λ ' data set has been extended to cover the period from 1960 to 2011: a description of a preliminary version of this data for the SAGE II period (1984-2005) is available [Arfeuille et al., 2013].

-SAGE-4λ employs the newest versions of satellite retrievals, which is improved considerably compared to versions used in previous volcanic forcing reconstructions.
-For the SAGE II time period (1984-2005), the values for aerosol number density, aerosol distribution width, and mode radius were obtained by fitting a lognormal size distribution (with three free parameters) to the extinction data at all available wavelengths, following a similar approach as described in Bauman et al. [2003] and [Bingen et al., 2004].
+SAGE-4 λ employs the newest versions of satellite retrievals, which improve considerably on versions used in previous volcanic forcing reconstructions.
+For the SAGE II time period (1984-2005), the values for aerosol number density, aerosol distribution width, and mode radius were obtained by fitting a lognormal size distribution (with 3 free parameters) to the extinction data at all available wavelengths, following a similar approach as described in Bauman et al. [2003] and [Bingen et al., 2004].
 From the size distribution, the radiative properties required to force climate models were calculated using Mie theory.
-The calculated extinction coefficients at infrared wavelengths (3-12 μm) show good agreement with HALOE and ISAMS data.
+The calculated extinctions coefficients at infrared wavelengths (3-12 μm) show good agreement with HALOE and ISAMS data.
 For periods outside the SAGE II period, there is insufficient information to solve for the lognormal parameters and they are instead inferred from the correlation of the single extinction coefficient value and mode radius and aerosol distribution width with extinction coefficient obtained from the SAGE II period.
-For the presatellite period 1960-1978, stratospheric aerosol, including the volcanic eruptions Agung and Fuego, was simulated with an aerosol model [Weisenstein et al., 1997] scaled to stellar/solar photometer data at 550 nm.
+For the pre-satellite period 1960-1978, stratospheric aerosol, including the volcanic eruptions Agung and Fuego, was simulated with an aerosol model [Weisenstein et al., 1997] scaled to stellar/solar photometer data at 550 nm.

-The continuing impediments in the development of a robust measurement-based long-term stratospheric aerosol climatology include accounting for times and locations for which observations are completely unavailable, the development of a more effective means of combining data from different sources, and expanding beyond conventional limitations in composition (sulfate only) and the use of a single-mode lognormal aerosol size distributions.
-In situ measurements of stratospheric aerosol often show, even during low aerosol loading, that bimodal or higher-order distributions are more appropriate.
+The continuing impediments in the development of a robust measurement-based long-term stratospheric aerosol climatology include accounting for times and locations for which observations are completely unavailable, the development of a more effective means of combining data from different sources, and expanding beyond conventional limitations in composition (sulfate-only) and the use of a single mode log-normal aerosol size distributions.
+In situ measurements of stratospheric aerosol often show, even during low aerosol loading, that bimodal or higher order distributions are more appropriate.
 There are limited options to improve this via a solely internally derived size distribution.
 The ability to fill in missing data needs improvement particularly at high latitudes and during the Pinatubo period.
 The SAGE- 4λ data set, as all similar data sets, is based on the assumption that stratospheric aerosol is solely composed of sulfate.
-This may need to be revisited in the future given improved knowledge of the complexity of composition
+This may need to be revisited in the future given improved knowledge of the complexity of composition particularly in the UTLS (e.g., see section 3).
+Despite these limitations, the SAGE- 4λ data set represents the state-of-the-art for a long-term stratospheric aerosol data set for chemistry-climate models and is currently going through further refinement to support the Coupled Model Intercomparison Project Phase 6 (CMIP6) activity.